johnpapa/angular-ngrx-data/docs/introduction.md

 8. The effect turns the HTTP response into a new _success_ action with heroes (or an _error_ action if the request failed).

 9. _Ngrx effects_ dispatches that action to the store,
-which reiterates steps #2 through #5.
+which reiterates steps #2 through #5 to update the collection with heroes and refresh the view.

 ## It's still _ngrx_